OUR STORY

 At Broadway Rise, Joseph brings a clear, supportive, and musically rigorous approach to his work with students.
 He is committed to building strong musicianship in young performers and believes in using theater to challenge, engage, and elevate both the performer and the audience.

-As an educator, Elena has served as the resident performing arts teacher at La Scuola d'Italia and has also taught in the Children's Summer Program at The Juilliard School.
+Originally from Italy, Elena graduated from Ca’ Foscari University in Venice before continuing her studies in Musical Theatre at the New York Film Academy.
+As an educator, she has served as the resident performing arts teacher at La Scuola d’Italia and has also taught in The Juilliard School’s Children’s Summer Program.

 Charlie Yokom is a NYC-based music director, pianist, and educator who has performed throughout the country and world.
 He is the Musical Director at Broadway Rise Academy, bringing a wealth of professional experience to the program.
 His Broadway national touring credits include Waitress (Associate Music Director), Hairspray Associate Music Director), and Elf the Musical (Music Director/Conductor).
 He also served as the Music Director and Conductor for the global tour of The Sound of Music.